-Now, the question is how will you generate leads and extract data to get the emails or contact numbers of these prospects.
-Here’s what you can do to get these data: –
+Now, the question is how you will generate leads and extract data to get the emails or contact numbers of these prospects.

-In this blog, we are going to scrape Yellowpages to get phone numbers and other details.
+In this blog, we are going to create a Yellow Pages scraper using Python to get phone numbers and other details.

 Let’s assume you are a kitchen utensil manufacturer or a dealer and you are searching for potential buyers for your product.
-Since restaurants could be one of your major targets hence we are going to scrape restaurant details from the yellow pages.
+Since restaurants could be one of your major targets we are going to scrape restaurant details from the Yellow Pages.

 We are more interested in the phone number, address and obviously the name of the restaurant.
 We will target restaurants in New York.
 Consider this URL as our target URL.

-We are going to use python to scrape this website and I am assuming that you already have python installed.
+We are going to use Python to get data from Yellow Pages and I am assuming that you already have Python installed.
 Further, we are going to use libraries like requests and beautifulsoup to execute this task.

 Know More: A Detailed Tutorial on Web Scraping with Python!!